Aabenraa

-Aabenraa (/da/; Apenrade, /de/; South Jutlandic: Affenråe, also known as Åbenrå) is a town in Southern Denmark, at the head of the Aabenraa Fjord, an arm of the Little Belt, 26 km north of the Denmark–Germany border and 32 km north of German town of Flensburg.
+Aabenraa (/da/; Apenrade, /de/; South Jutlandic: Affenråe; also spelled Åbenrå) is a town in Southern Denmark, at the head of the Aabenraa Fjord, an arm of the Little Belt, 26 km north of the Denmark–Germany border and 32 km north of German town of Flensburg.
 It was the seat of Sønderjyllands Amt (South Jutland County) until 1 January 2007, when the Region of Southern Denmark was created as part of the 2007 Danish Municipal Reform.
-With a population of 16,500 (1 January 2025), Aabenraa is the largest town and the seat of the Aabenraa Municipality.
+With a population of 16,468 (1 January 2026), Aabenraa is the largest town and the seat of the Aabenraa Municipality.

 The name Aabenraa originally meant "open beach" (åben strand).

 History

 Aabenraa was first mentioned in historic accounts in the 12th century, when it was attacked by the Wends.

 Aabenraa started growing in the early Middle Ages around Opnør Hus, the bishop's castle, and received status as a merchant town in 1240, and in 1335 it received a charter.
 During the Middle Ages the town was known for its fishing industry and for its production of hops.

-Between 1560 and 1721 the town was under the rule of the Dukes of Holstein-Gottorp.
+Between 1560 and 1721, the town was under the rule of the Dukes of Holstein-Gottorp.